plastilinn/docs/pages/sections/Web.md

 ## 👉 Example (SpaceX)

-SpaceX's website [SpaceX.com](https://www.Space X.com)serves as a central hub for showcasing its groundbreaking endeavors in aerospace technology and space exploration.
+SpaceX's website [SpaceX.com](https://www.Space X.com) serves as a central hub for showcasing its groundbreaking endeavors in aerospace technology and space exploration.

+The SpaceX website utilizes a robust technology stack to ensure optimal performance and user experience.
+Server-side operations are managed by NGINX and Apache HTTP Server, which handle incoming requests efficiently.
+The frontend is developed using PHP for dynamic content generation, complemented by Bootstrap and jQuery UI to create responsive and interactive user interfaces.
+To enhance user engagement and provide insights into site traffic, Google Analytics is integrated.
+Additionally, the site employs Google Fonts to enrich its visual design with a variety of typography options.

 The primary objectives of the website include:

 Educating the Public: Offering comprehensive information about SpaceX's missions, technologies, and achievements to inform and inspire the public about the possibilities of space travel and exploration.